 What is gastroparesis?

 If food stays in your stomach for too long, it can cause problems.
 The food can harden into solid masses.
 These are called bezoars.
 These masses may upset your stomach and make you vomit.
-They can also create a blockage in your stomach.
+They can also create a blockage, ulcer, or bleeding in your stomach.
 This can be dangerous if it stops food from passing into your small intestine.